 Establishing 4 new fenced areas

-The plan will bring the total of fox-and-cat-free areas in NSW national parks to almost 65,000 hectares, combined with the Reintroduction of locally extinct mammals project's 3 existing fenced feral-free areas on national park estate managed in partnership with Australian Wildlife Conservancy and UNSW Sydney/Wild Deserts.
+The plan will bring the total of fox-and-cat-free areas in NSW national parks to almost 65,000 hectares, combined with the feral predator-free areas project's 3 existing fenced feral-free areas on national park estate managed in partnership with Australian Wildlife Conservancy and UNSW Sydney/Wild Deserts.

 Announced in December 2020 by NSW Environmental Trust Chair and Environment Minister Matt Kean, this wildlife restoration project is one of the most significant in New South Wales' history.